Here’s Everything You Need to Know About the Future of Technology

 Tavis Coburn for Reader's Digest

 You’ve likely been unable to avoid talk of the metaverse in the past few months.
+So what does Metaverse mean?
 The term, first coined by sci-fi author Neal Stephenson in a 1992 novel, has become a vision of the future of technology in our lives.
 And if the hype is to be believed, it’s where we’ll be living the rest of our digital lives.

 “The metaverse is a further convergence of our physical and digital lives,” says Cathy Hackl of Futures Intelligence Group, a consultancy.
 Put plainly, the metaverse is a 3D virtual space that can be accessed through virtual reality goggles, adding elements of the digital on top of our day-to-day lives.
 You could attend concerts and conferences in the metaverse, staged in a 3D digital representation of a nightclub or conference center.
 Elsewhere, you’ll shop for shoes in a virtual Nike store, or order food in a virtual McDonald’s and have it delivered to your real-world home.